KhronosGroup/glTF/extensions/README.md

 ### Naming

-> **NOTE:** For historical reasons, older extensions may not follow these naming guidelines.
-All future extensions should strive to do so.
+> **NOTE:** For historical reasons, older extensions may not follow these guidelines.
+Future extensions should do so.

 1. Names MUST begin with a prefix, followed by an underscore.
 Prefixes are `KHR_` for [Khronos extensions](#khronos-extensions-2), `EXT_` for [Multi-vendor extensions](#multi-vendor-extensions), and others may be reserved for [Vendor extensions](#vendor-extensions-2).
 2. Names MUST use lowercase snake-case following the prefix, e.g. `KHR_materials_unlit`.